tearitco/SRW-Engine-MV-Public/docs/default_mech_abilities.md

 Name: Resupply

 Description: The unit can recover all EN for an adjacent Unit.
 The target's Will is reduced by 10.

+**ID 23**

+Name: Jamming

+Description: The accuracy of a Missile type weapon used against this unit is halved.

+**ID 24**

+Name: E Field,

+Description: Reduces all damage by 1500.
+15 EN per use.

+**ID 25**

+Name: AB Field

+Description: Reduces beam damage by 1200.
+10 EN per use.

+**ID 26**

+Name: Passive Bit

+Description: Reduces beam damage by 1100.
+5 EN per use.

+**ID 27**

+Name: Beam Coat

+Description: Reduces beam damage by 900.
+5 EN per use.

+**ID 28**

+Name: Distortion Field

+Description: Reduces gravity and beam damage by 3000.
+Reduces other types of damage by 1000 damage.
+10 EN per use.